dtaipov/KeyChain/source/index.html.md

 ## Getting started

 After you have installed [KeyChain](https://github.com/arrayio/array-io-keychain/releases/download/0.11/KeyChain.Installer.v0.11.zip), you can start using it with web3.
-Just install the `web3override` library from this [source](https://www.npmjs.com/package/web3override) follow these simple steps (see the right panel in javascript).
+Just install the `web3override` library from this [source](https://www.npmjs.com/package/web3override) and follow these simple steps (see the right panel in javascript).

 ```json
 //go to javascript